 Step 1: Assess your hair condition.

 We all know that the bleaching process can be damaging to your hair.
-That’s why you should examine your hair strands first to ensure they’re free of any damage (i.e., breakage, dryness, and dullness).
+That’s why you should examine your hair strands first to ensure they’re free of damage like breakage, dryness, and dullness.

-If your hair fails this assessment test, you should delay the bleaching session for a few weeks.
-Instead, use natural oils or deep conditioning treatments to nourish and hydrate your hair.
+If your hair fails this test, delay the bleaching session for a few weeks.
+Use natural oils or deep conditioning treatments to nourish and hydrate your hair.

-If your hair doesn’t show any of these symptoms, you can proceed to the next step.
+If your hair doesn’t show these signs, you can proceed to the next step.

 Step 2: Prepare the bleaching mixture.

-Get a plastic bowl and mix the bleaching powder with a 30-volume peroxide.
-Don’t use peroxide with a higher volume to prevent hair damage.
+Get a plastic bowl and mix the bleaching powder with a 20-volume developer.

 Step 3: Bleach your red hair.

-Using a brush, apply the bleaching mixture to your hair strands.
-Leave around 1cm of length from the roots, then dye to the ends of your hair.
+Using a brush, apply the bleaching mixture to your hair lengths.
+Leave around 1cm away from the roots.
+Work from the mid lengths to the ends.

-Let the dye sit for around 30 to 40 minutes, but check on the color every 10 minutes.
+Let the bleach sit for around 30 to 40 minutes, but check on the color every 10 minutes.

-Once all the red hues in your hair have disappeared and already taken on a yellow shade, you can rinse off the dye.
-You can do this using a color-protecting shampoo and conditioner or a rinsing cream.
+Once the red tones have lifted and your hair has shifted to yellow, rinse off the bleach.
+You can do this using a color-protecting shampoo and conditioner, or a rinsing cream.

 Step 5: Apply the violet dye.

 Dry your hair first before applying the new color.
-Then, follow the instructions in the packaging to keep your hair looking healthy and your new hair color as vibrant and vivid as possible.
+Then follow the instructions on the packaging to keep your hair looking healthy and your new color as vivid as possible.

 Method #2: How to Dye Red Hair Purple without Bleaching

-If you’re going for a darker or deeper shade of purple, there’s no need to bleach since they have a similar tone to reds.
+If you’re going for a darker shade of purple, you may not need to lighten first because deep purples sit closer to red.

 Step 1.
 Prep your hair for the dyeing process.

-A few days before your scheduled hair coloring session, make sure to wash your hair thoroughly to get rid of dirt and buildup,
+A few days before your coloring session, wash your hair well to remove dirt and buildup.

-But on the day of the session, don’t wash your hair to preserve the natural oils of your hair.
+But on the day of the session, don’t wash your hair.
+This helps keep your natural oils in place.

 Step 2.
 Prep the dye.